 Deliveries are usually from 5-8pm but check their Instagram to be certain.
 The full menu is available on their website.
 There’s a £5 deposit for your growler, unless you have one from last time.
 They will be operating an entirely contactless delivery service and will leave your order on the doorstep, then give you a cheeky call from the kerb!
 You can find updates via their Instagram here: https://www.instagram.com/bravesirrobinn4/

 Our lovely local is now closed for lockdown 3.0.
 But check out their website for more info: https://www.whitelionn4.com/

 Make sure to follow their Instagram for more updates: https://www.instagram.com/thewhitelionn4/

 Unfortunately, for now, pubs W B Yeats and The Auld Shillelagh are closing indefinitely

 The World’s End:

-The Worlds End are now closed.
-Show your support by following them on Instagram here: https://www.instagram.com/worldsendfinsburypark/
+The Worlds End are now closed for lockdown 3.0.
+Show your support by buying a gift card https://www.worldsendfinsburypark.com/gift-card and/or by following them on Instagram here: https://www.instagram.com/worldsendfinsburypark/

-(Picture: Josh, Senior Designer at Barefaced Studios and Claire, Creative Director / Owner at Barefaced Studios and Davies & Davies Estate Agents, outside The World’s End pub on Stroud Green Road)
+(Picture: Josh, Senior Designer at Barefaced Studios and Claire, Creative Director / Founder at Barefaced Studios and Davies & Davies Estate Agents, outside The World’s End pub on Stroud Green Road)

 The Park Theatre:

-Our local theatre will be closing for a minimum of six weeks to combat the spread of Covid-19/ Coronavirus.
-There will be no more performances, creative learning activities and the cafe bar will not be open.
+Our local theatre will be closed throughout lockdown 2.0.
+There will be no more performances, creative learning activities and the café bar will not be open.
 The theatre states: “we are working with our Board on a plan for future opening but, with the ever changing tide, this is the only news we can share at this time.”